-Staying on top of the real estate market on both a national and local level is critical to strategic long term growth.
-Nationally we are actively involved with some of the nation’s top focus groups, industry trade associations and think tanks.
-On a local level, we are in constant communication and engage in frequent strategy sessions with property management and local expert resources
+Staying on top of the real estate market on both a national and local market level is critical to developing and implementing effective long term strategy.
+We are actively involved with some of the nation’s top focus groups, industry trade associations and think tanks.
+On a local market and sub-market level, we are in constant communication and engage in frequent strategy sessions with property management and local expert resources.

 What would be good examples of how NAS has added value?

 Specific examples of how NAS has added value to a property are outlined in case studies that are featured on nasassets.com, including:

 Does NAS have experience in turning around distressed properties that are highly leveraged and/or burdened by poor economic performance effective with positive results?

 NAS specializes in turning around underperforming properties that are facing significant losses.
 The key is often building back a strong “trailing twelve months” historical financial performance.
 Even when an improved trailing 12 is not feasible, NAS has strategies and contacts to recapitalize most real estate deals.